-- a) In what way do you (or your church) understand and expresses the spirituality of mission? - b) What way you and your church are already doing mission locally in global context? - c) What steps will you take to be informed from the global church in order to apply locally?
+- 1. In what way do you (or your church) understand and expresses the spirituality of mission? - 2.
+What way you and your church are already doing mission locally in global context? - 3.
+What steps will you take to be informed from the global church in order to apply locally?

+A closing prayer

-O Holy Spirit, form us as your people and be our guide.
+O Holy Spirit, form us as your people and be our guide

-In faith we give you thanks for your calling.
+In faith we give you thanks for your calling

-O Holy Spirit, open us to new possibilities.
+O Holy Spirit, open us to new possibilities

-In hope, we praise you for your testimony in and through us.
+In hope, we praise you for your testimony in and through us

-O Holy Spirit, complete your will in and through us.
+O Holy Spirit, complete your will in and through us

-In love, we commit our future in your hand.
+In love, we commit our future in your hand

+Amen.